return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

 .. c:function:: int extcon_set_property_capability(struct extcon_dev *edev, unsigned int id, unsigned int prop)

-    Set the capability of a property of an external connector.
+    Set the capability of the property for an external connector.

     :param struct extcon_dev \*edev:
-        the extcon device that has the cable.
+        the extcon device

     :param unsigned int id:
-        the unique id of each external connector in extcon enumeration.
+        the unique id indicating an external connector

     :param unsigned int prop:
-        the property id among enum extcon_property.
+        the property id indicating an extcon property

 .. _`extcon_set_property_capability.description`:

 Description
 -----------

-This function set the capability of a property for an external connector to mark the bit in capability bitmap which mean the available state of a property.
+Note that this function set the capability of the property for an external connector in order to mark the bit in capability bitmap which mean the available state of the property.

-Returns 0 if success or error number if fail
+Returns 0 if success or error number if fail.

 .. _`extcon_get_extcon_dev`: